wp-plugins/wpsso/readme.txt

 == Description ==

-**WordPress Social Sharing Optimization (WPSSO) is a fork of the excellent [NGFB Open Graph+](http://wordpress.org/plugins/nextgen-facebook/) plugin - it has all the same great features, but strives to be a little smaller and faster by removing the social sharing features (buttons, shortcode, widget)**.
+**WordPress Social Sharing Optimization (WPSSO) is a fork of the excellent [NGFB Open Graph+](http://wordpress.org/plugins/nextgen-facebook/) plugin - it has all the same great features, but strives to be a little smaller and lighter by removing the social sharing features (buttons, shortcode, widget)**.

+WPSSO adds HTML meta tags (Open Graph, Pinterest Rich Pins, Twitter Cards) to the head section of WordPress webpages for improved Google Search results and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more -- An absolute essential plugin for every WordPress website!

 = Meta Tags =